home-assistant/home-assistant.io/source/_dashboards/logbook.markdown

 {% configuration_basic %}
 Target:
   description: The entities, devices, areas and labels whose logbook entries will show in the card.
+See [target selector](/docs/blueprint/selectors/#target-selector) for more information.
 Title:
   description: The title that shows on the top of the card.
 Hours to show: